panoptes/POCS/README.md

 > If you are here shopping for [GSoC 2020](https://summerofcode.withgoogle.com/) please make sure to contact the PANOPTES team before doing any work.
 Also check the [GSoC 2020 Project Page](https://projectpanoptes.org/gsoc-2020/) for updates.

+Milestones Roadmap:

+`v0.7.0` Items related to preparing the docker branch for merge.
+Basically work being done right now.
+To be completed Feb/March 2020.
+`v0.8.0` Merge of `docker` into `develop` and backwards-incompatible breaking changes to POCS.
+To be completed March 2020.
+`v1.0.0` The real deal.
+Merge of `develop` into `master`.
+Summer 2020?

+Things are labelled as `v1.0.0` if they are at some unspecified point in the future but ideally within about 6 months.
+Issues labelled with this milestone should either be dealt with or removed as stale by the due date.

+The distinction between `0.7.0` and `0.8.0` is a little fuzzy right now since it's all happening rapidly.
+The more important target is probably `v0.8.0`.

+Basically, "things that need to happen now to get stuff working" should be `v0.7.0` or `v0.8.0` depending on how quickly that needs to happen.

+"Things that will/can happen after the docker migration" should be `v1.0.0`.

+"Things that don't really have a due date and are probably minor (but might be major, they are just not critical for now)" should be `v1.0.0`

 ## :warning: :warning: